mxtsai/ELNet/README.md

 * `seed` - The random seed for deterministic results (useful for debugging).

+* `dropout` - The amount of dropout to apply during training.

 ## Questions & Citation

 Feel free to contact me if there are any questions or comments regarding the paper or the implementation.